So you’re dreaming of life on the open road on that epic long-distance cycle tour or bikepacking trip.

 This training programme will also allow you to keep your home and your job until the very last minute — and won’t involve pedalling pointlessly around in circles in an attempt to ‘train’ for a Big Trip.

-Some of my suggestions may surprise you.
-Many of them are rather tongue-in-cheek.
+Some of my suggestions are rather tongue-in-cheek.
 But do try implementing a few of them; perhaps one new exercise per week.
-In just a few short months, you’ll be ready to roll right out the door.
-Promise.
+In just a few short months, you’ll be ready to roll right out the door, fighting fit or not.
+I promise.

 (Now’s a good time to go and put the kettle on.
 You’re going to need at least two cups of tea for this.)